 Mars has received a lot of our space-faring attention.
-To date, 40 attempts to send exploration vessels have resulted in 18 successful missions (if your definition of successful is not disappearing without a trace, crash landing, or breaking down soon after arrival).
+To date, 40 attempts to send exploration vessels have resulted in 18 successful missions (if you define successful as not disappearing without a trace, crash landing, or breaking down soon after arrival).
 But that’s par for the course: this is interplanetary exploration we’re talking about.
 There are a lot of unknowns.

 The Journey to Mars

 Mars-bound travellers need to deal with all and any issues that arise, without relying on real-time conversation with support crews on Earth.
-That’s because communications are delayed by 3-22 minutes which is the time if takes for sound signals to bounce to and fro.
+Communications are delayed by 3-22 minutes which is the time if takes for sound signals to bounce to and fro.
 Interactions with loved ones on Earth, as well as requests for technical help, will be limited to one-way messages and long tense silences.